MarkosKon/compare-object-field/README.md

 } from "compare-object-field";

 // a) We initialize and save for later.
-// First we map the operation names to the
+// First, we map the operation names to the
 // names of our filter objects: const operations = {
   EQUALS: equals,